Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

-* Chapters in Jockers or Arnold and Tilton assigned to your text analysis group.
+* Task assigned to you by your research group in previous collaboratory:

+*John:* Explore MADAMIRA.
+*Aysha:* Explore topic modeling options.
+*Jake:* Finalize Arabic newspaper sources and their date ranges.
+*Tobias:* Continue scrapping from sites on spreadsheet.

 _In class:_